munshkr/tilt/README.md

 o = (((ramp > 0.5) ? ramp : 1-ramp) - 0.5)*2
 ```

+These simple *waveforms* are also already defined as functions.
+Read below.

 There is also a parameter `K` which is static and represents the number of
 samples in a *cycle*.
 It is used to make *rhythm*.
 See the function `seq` or
 `randInt`, as they use it internally.